How you own your stuff & why it matters

 Joint tenant with full rights of survivorship- (Real/land property) This is created when real property in given or conveyed to two or more people and the document (usually deed) specifically mentions survivorship.
 The special survivorship language provides that when a joint owner dies their share passes to the other joint owners, and no owner can sell or transfer their interest in the property without the consent of the other owners.

 tenants by the entireties- (Real/Land property and personal property).
 This is created when property is given or conveyed to a married couple at the same time.
 The document does not need to mention any special entirety language.
 This type of ownership is often seen in real/land property but can involve personal property.
-The benefits of this type of ownership is that on the passing of one spouse the property automatically is transfer to the other, neither can sell or transfer their interest without the consent of the other, and creditors of one spouse can not put a lien on the property unless both spouses are liable for the same debt.
+The benefits of this type of ownership is that on the passing of one spouse the property is automatically transferred to the other, neither can sell or transfer their interest without the consent of the other, and creditors of one spouse can not put a lien on the property unless both spouses are liable for the same debt.

 As you can see, each type of joint ownership listed above leaves the surviving owner with different rights or may be treated differently for creditor purposes.